 There are a few different ways you can make tortillas.
 Some use a tortilla press (I feel like they come out too thin though), others use their hands, while others just take cast iron pans to flatten the dough.
 The most common way, to my knowledge, is to use a rolling pin for your tortillas.

-Here is your average wooden rolling pin, it is eight inches in length, with a 1.75-inch diameter.
-This is a rather small rolling pin, (most are much larger than this) but it is the perfect size for rolling tortillas.
-Plus, larger rolling pins can be rather annoying to use.
+Here is your average wooden rolling pin.
+It is 11 inches in length, with a 1.38-inch diameter.
+This traditional wooden rolling pin is a bit smaller than most, making it the perfect size for rolling tortillas.

 Advantages of a wooden rolling pin